 Mainly I see the shift happening in the B2B industry.
 They could no longer rely on events and fair trades and were forced to try the digital arena and become visible to new clients online.
 This change will last as they have now learned and explored new areas or the marketing mix that can help them attract new customers.
 Many of the e-commerce driven websites saw a large increase in sales as people had to spend more time at home and could not travel, but didn't want to stop shopping.
 The store-driven companies had to manage omnichannel needs and create better solutions for picking up the goods outside the store or deliver it to the doorstep.

 Google's push of following better UX standards and implementing core web vitals is key for 2021.
-This together with speed and security as well as meeting the searchers’ intent and giving the visitor evidence and trust with signals of authenticity will be key for SEO, PPC and Content Marketing performance.
+This together with speed and security as well as meeting the searchers’ intent and giving the visitor evidence and trust with signals of authenticity will be key for SEO, PPC, and Content Marketing performance.
 This will evolve more in 2021 and bring clarity and focus on better websites in general.

-The need of providing true and accurate information to the users are key for both Social Media Networks as well as Search Engines to compete for the attention.
-They will use trust-signals to help navigate and evaluate what to show the visitor.
+The need of providing true and accurate information to the users are key for both Social Media Networks as well as Search Engines to compete for attention.
+They will use trust signals to help navigate and evaluate what to show the visitor.
 Website owners need to shift more to better privacy concerns and a better understanding of the searchers’ intent.
 They should use analytics data to understand what people actually read and create a better website that is driven by visitors' need for content.
 2021 should be the year when PDF material is not just published because we had the material in a folder and could easily add it as a download function on the web.
-Thin content should be removed not just by Google's crawl budget algorithm but also to save time and money from keeping it updated and translated and leaving customers with a poor experience.
+Thin content should be removed not just by Google's crawl budget algorithm but also to save time and money by keeping it updated and translated and leaving customers with a poor experience.

 This article was written by our former marketing executive Deniz Çınar.